Genivia/ugrep/README.md

-  where `-R` is recursive search, `-tpython` searches Python source code files only, `-n` shows line numbers in the output, and the `-f` option specifies pre-defined patterns to search for Python `import` statements (matched by the two patterns `\<import\h+.*` and `\<from\h+.*import\h+.*` defined in `patterns/python/imports`).
+  where `-R` is recursive search, `-tpython` searches Python source code files only, `-n` shows line numbers in the output, and the `-f` option specifies predefined patterns to search for Python `import` statements (matched by the two patterns `\<import\h+.*` and `\<from\h+.*import\h+.*` defined in `patterns/python/imports`).